Relintai/pandemonium_engine_docs/usage/networking/websocket.md

 Due to its simplicity, its wide compatibility, and being easier to use than a raw TCP connection, WebSocket soon started to spread outside the browsers, in native applications as a mean to communicate with network servers.

-Godot supports WebSocket in both native and HTML5 exports.
+Pandemonium supports WebSocket in both native and HTML5 exports.

-Using WebSocket in Godot
+Using WebSocket in Pandemonium
 ------------------------

-WebSocket is implemented in Godot via three main classes `WebSocketClient` for more details.
+WebSocket is implemented in Pandemonium via three main classes `WebSocketClient` for more details.

 Warning: